rheark/Life_Expectancy_DSF3/README.md

 ### who_life_exp.csv
 CSV file of WHO national life expectancy dataset.

+### Regional Life Expectancy plotly graphs
+PNG files of regional life expectancy trend graphs.
+Interactive feature of the plotly graphs can be explored in the jupyter notebook under Regional EDA.

 ### World Heat Map
 https://docs.google.com/spreadsheets/d/1kfqoC_7yLZKGK2kwxgCjtqN_ah8raVBW9GACsrJ2KKU/edit?usp=sharing
 Link to the world heat map that we have included in our presentation slide.
 The world heat map show the distribution of life expectancy for each country in year 2016.
 One can move through the world map to get details of the particular country and its respective life expectancy in 2016.